dina12118/Image-Project-Self-Driving-Car-Lanes-and-cars-detection-/README.md

 in this project our goal is to write software pipeline that identify the lane boundaries in a video from a front-facing camera on a car.

+## This Project is done by:
+- Zyad Hassan Hosney 1806090
+- Dina Ibrahim Elkady 18Q3800

 ## Steps of this project are the following: